Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_JMerc75/Arbiter Series Weapon Pack/readme.txt

 -Explanation:
 Configs and icon files are now consolidated into a single file each.
 This way there's fewer itty bitty loose files to load.

+Integration into:
-Grok's Stash Overhaul integration.
+Grok's Stash Overhaul
-Lootboxes integration.
+Lootboxes
-PDA Interactive integration.
+PDA Interactive
+Weapon Parts Overhaul

 ----------------------------------------------------------
 -Patches:
 Revolver Parts
 Grants the gun the appropiate parts, as available.

-Vanilla silencers.
-Weapons will use vanilla silencers instead of BaS ones.
+Vanilla silencers [REMOVED, FOLDED INTO WEAPONS FIX AND REBALANCE PATCH] Weapons will use vanilla silencers instead of BaS ones.

 ----------------------------------------------------------